tdmore-dev/tdmore/bookdown/06-Validation.Rmd

 - Protection against hackers or DoS attacks
 - Maintenance and support

-We are not lawyers, and are certainly not specialists in Medical Device regulations.
-Contact a lawyer, a Medical Device expert, or your local regulatory authority.
+In essence, if you want to build software geared towards clinical application based on TDMore, we deny any responsibility and suggest you to contact a lawyer, a Medical Device expert, and/or your local regulatory authority.